 Afternoon meetings in the spring and summer days may be scheduled to assess the current program, discuss philosophical foundations, agree on standards and study current curriculum practices.
 The smaller curriculum leadership team may meet prior to each scheduled session to formulate the agenda.
 Additionally, this team may work on documents produced by the larger group between sessions so as to move the group forward.

-Based on results of the Evaluation phase, revise the K-12 curriculum framework using district established format.
+Based on results of the Evaluation phase, revise the K-12 curriculum framework using a district-established format

 Identify needs of teachers to implement the curriculum

-The curriculum team will meet ½ day per quarter or 1 afternoon per month to identify outcomes, common assessments, and instructional practices that will comprise the curriculum.
+The curriculum team will meet during release time or after school to identify outcomes, common assessments, and instructional practices that will comprise the curriculum.
 Additionally, instructional resources may be identified.
 A grade level representative may be required to participate in these meetings if their grade level is not represented on the team.
-During year one or two when the curriculum document is sufficiently detailed, the facilitator will present the curriculum at learning area meetings, school committee meetings and at other meetings of stakeholders for input.
+During year two when the curriculum document is sufficiently detailed, the facilitator will ensure the curriculum is presented at learning area meetings and at other meetings of stakeholders for input.
 The facilitator will also work with each principal to plan a roll-out for their school.

 Phase 3: Pilot & Refine (One year)